 Toyota Motor Sales, USA, Inc. (TMS), today announced a recall.
 For one that it will conduct a voluntary.
 It’s a safety recall.
 That’s also involving approximately 45,500 Highlander Hybrid vehicles.
 Also and 36,700 Lexus RX 400h vehicles sold in the U.S. No other Toyota or Lexus vehicles are involved.

-The Intelligent Power Module (IPM) located inside the Hybrid System Inverter contains a control board with transistors.
+For it is located inside the Hybrid System Inverter.
+Moreover it contains a control board.
+One most importantly with transistors.
 Certain transistors on the control boards in some of the subject vehicles were inadequately soldered.

-Once the replacement parts are available, we will notify owners.
-In the Interim, owners of the involved vehicles will be notified of the recall by first class mail in mid-July, 2011.
+Once the replacement parts are available is important.
+For then they will notify owners.
+Moreover of the recall by first class mail in mid-July, 2011.

-Detailed information and answers to questions are available to customers at www.toyota.com/recall and the Toyota Customer Experience Center (1 800-331-4331) or www.lexus.com/recall and Lexus Customer Satisfaction (1 800-255-3987).
+Detailed information and answers to questions are available to customers.
+Located at http://www.toyota.com/recall.
+Also and the Toyota Customer Experience Center.
+So call (1 800-331-4331) or www.lexus.com/recall and Lexus Customer Satisfaction (1 800-255-3987).